Saveer2/Web-Dev-mini-projects/Ticket_Buddy/readme.md

 ## Features

-Interactive Accordion: Built with pure, accessible HTML (<details>).
+Interactive Accordion: Built with pure, accessible HTML

 Multi-lingual: Available in English, Marathi (मराठी), and Hindi (हिंदी).